istvan-antal/constructor-example-nginx-php/README.md

-# Blueprint Nginx PHP example
+# Constructor Nginx PHP example

 This example will build an EC2 Instance with: